This family-friendly vegetarian Italian Caprese pasta salad takes only 5 ingredients and 15 min to make - Perfect for a quick summer meal!

 - Add the cherry tomatoes, mozzarella, the remaining basil leaves and mix all the ingredients.

-- Drizzle with the remaining 1 tablespoon of extra-virgin olive oil and serve immediately or at room temperature.
+- Drizzle with the remaining 1 tablespoon of extra-virgin olive oil and serve immediately, at room temperature or cold.